 Day 2 - Gariep (Orange) River

-Included Highlight: Spring Wild Flowers (Seasonal July – September).
+Included Highlight: Spring Wild Flowers (seasonal July to September).

 Day 3 - Fish River Canyon

-While the Orange River was named after the Dutch royal House, in recent times it has been referred to by its original name of Gariep, which simply means “river” in the indigenous KhoeKhoe language.
-Beginning its journey in the mountains of Lesotho the Orange River is the longest river in South Africa and offers a unique contrast to the desert landscapes along its banks.
-The best way to experience the river is by getting out on the water and this morning you will have the opportunity to join an optional canoe trip (at own expense) on the river.
-Later this morning cross the border into Namibia and travel onwards to the Fish River Canyon, one of the largest in the world.
-This afternoon you will take a walk along the rim of the canyon and end your day with a memorable sunset on the canyon edge.
+While the Orange River was named after the Dutch Royal House, in recent times it has been referred to by its original name of Gariep, which simply means “river” in the indigenous KhoeKhoe language.
+Beginning its journey in the mountains of Lesotho, the Orange River is the longest river in South Africa and offers a unique contrast to the desert landscapes along its banks.
+The best way to experience the river is by getting out on the water and this morning you have the opportunity to join an optional canoe trip on the river.
+Around midday (after lunch) you depart the Orange River and head inland to your overnight stop.
+At Ai Ais, you will have the opportunity to enjoy the mineral and sulphur rich hot springs.
 (BLD)